ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 # Final Words

+You may also checkout [Head and spine anatomy](https://www.radiologycafe.com/medical-students/radiology-basics/head-anatomy).
+This provides brain anatomy on slice by slice basis.

 These are notes to me which helped me remember this anatomy.
 I followed learn by writing methodology here.
 Many things are missed here, please follow medical resources for that.